-CEE 204 Advanced Kinetics and Reaction Engineering (4) Lecture, 3 hours; discussion, 1 hour.
-Prerequisite(s): CHE 102 or CHE 120 or consent of instructor.
+CEE 204 Advanced Kinetics and Reaction Engineering (4)

+Lecture, 3 hours; discussion, 1 hour.
+Prerequisite(s): graduate standing or consent of the instructor.
+For CEE 204 online section: enrollment in the Online Master-of Science in Engineering program.
 Emphasizes kinetics and mechanisms of heterogeneous reactions in different types of reactors.
-Specific topics include gas-solid noncatalytic reactions; catalytic surfaces and catalyst characterization; and adsorption, diffusion, reaction, and heat transfer in porous catalysts.
+Specific topics include gassolid noncatalytic reactions; catalytic surfaces and catalyst characterization; and adsorption, diffusion, reaction, and heat transfer in porous catalysts.

+CEE 206 Advanced Chemical Engineering

+Thermodynamics (4)

-CEE 206 Advanced Chemical Engineering Thermodynamics (4) Lecture, 3 hours; discussion, 1 hour.
-Prerequisite(s): CHE 130/ENVE 130 or consent of instructor.
+Lecture, 3 hours; discussion, 1 hour.
+Prerequisite(s): CHE 130/ ENVE 130 or consent of instructor.
+For CEE 206 online section; enrollment in the online Master-in-Science in Engineering program.
 Application of the laws of thermodynamics to phase and chemical reaction equilibrium.
 Introduction to statistical thermodynamics, molecular simulations, and the evaluation of thermodynamic properties from molecular simulations.

-CEE 210 Cell Engineering (4) Lecture, 3 hours; laboratory, 3 hours.
+CEE 210 Cell Engineering (4)

+Lecture, 3 hours; laboratory, 3 hours.
 Prerequisite(s): CHE 124 or consent of instructor.
 Introduction to genetic and environmental manipulation of cells for production of proteins and for enhanced biocatalytic and synthetic activities.
 Topics include cloning and gene expression in different host systems, posttranslational processing, metabolic controls and kinetics, in vivo nuclear magnetic resonance spectroscopy, cell modeling, and sensitivity analysis.
 Credit is awarded for only one of CEE 210 or CHE 140.